 Be nice.
 Or else.

-Founder & Designer at Framer Joined over 5 years ago via an invitation from Koen B.
+Founder & Designer at Framer Joined almost 6 years ago via an invitation from Koen B.

 You can create a new code component which will launch your code editor.